 Then add closed hats on eighth notes.

-To give the bit a touch of groove we’re going to add a variation on the second kick.
-On the sixteenth note after the second kick, add another kick, this time taking the velocity down to 76.
-This makes the beat feel less plodding, and gives it a touch of groove.
+To give the part a touch of groove, we’re going to add a variation on the second kick.
+On the 16th note after the second kick, add another kick, this time taking the velocity down to 76.
+This makes the beat feel less plodding and gives it a touch of groove.

 A big part of the epic sound of classic 70s hard rock is a big, roomy snare.
-We can achieve this by selecting the snare in the Instrument panel, and turning up its OH Mix (Over Head Mix) and Room Mix.
+We can achieve this by selecting the Mixer tab, then turning up the Room mic.

 3. Jazz drum pattern